Boom Pay logo

 The key advantage over competitors: reporting to all three bureaus means your credit-building activity is visible to any lender, regardless of which bureau they check.
 Many free or cheap alternatives only report to TransUnion, which limits the impact.

-Boom Pay works by connecting to your bank account (via Plaid) to verify payment activity, or through manual landlord verification for rent reporting.
-No credit check is required to sign up.
+Boom Pay works by connecting to your bank account (via Plaid) to verify payment activity, or through manual landlord verification for rent reporting. eligibility claim to verify is required to sign up.

 Services & Features